tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please create a Materialized View `mv_dmitriy_visits_and_eats` (with data included) based on SQL statement that finds the names of pizzerias where Dmitriy visited and can buy pizzas he eats for less than 800 rubles on 8th of January of 2022 (this SQL you can find out at Day #02 Exercise #07).
+Please create a Materialized View `mv_dmitriy_visits_and_eats` (with data included) based on SQL statement that finds the name of pizzeria Dmitriy visited on January 8, 2022 and could eat pizzas for less than 800 rubles (this SQL you can find out at Day #02 Exercise #07).

 To check yourself you can write SQL to Materialized View `mv_dmitriy_visits_and_eats` and compare results with your previous query.

 ## Chapter XI